Film Distribution

 Film release in the pre-studio period:

-State rights and roadshows were the two primary methods of film distribution until the Motion Picture Patents Company (Edison Trust) collapsed in 1915.
-Local and territorial sales of films were permitted under the states’ rights regime.
-Then, to maximize profits, the local seller would screen the movie as often as they could.
-Film copyright holders would normally charge 10 cents per foot for the rights to sell a film directly to a theater or franchise salesman.
+State rights and roadshows were the two primary methods of Film Distribution until the Motion Picture Patents Company (Edison Trust) collapsed in 1915.
+Local and territorial sales of Films were permitted under the states’ rights regime.
+Then, to maximize profits, the local seller would screen the Film as often as they could.
+Film copyright holders would normally charge 10 cents per foot for the rights to sell a Film directly to a theatre or franchise salesman.

-Under the roadshow method, the producer would sign a contract with each theater, giving famous and large-capacity theaters precedence.
+Under the roadshow method, the producer would sign a contract with each theatre, giving famous and large-capacity theatres precedence.
 Tickets would be sold to raise money.
-A movie's run length would be restricted to increase demand and contribute to the reputation of the work.
+The run length of a Movie would be restricted to increase demand and contribute to the reputation of the work.

 Standard release:

-In 1979, the typical film distribution procedure in the United States was for a film to be shown in theaters first, followed by a brief run on pay television, and then another theater release.
+In 1979, the typical Film Distribution procedure in the United States was for a Film to be shown in theatres first, followed by a brief run on pay television, and then another theatre release.
 Before being made available for free-to-air television, it later made a comeback on pay television.
-Now, films are distributed on home video and VOD platforms following its theatrical premiere.
+Now, Films are distributed on home video and VOD platforms following its theatrical premiere.
 It is often made accessible for free-to-air television after an extra length of time and then released for pay television.

 Simultaneous Release: